NiceTSY/nice-cypher-add-ons/README.md

 > <p align="justify"> All my scripts are under the <a href="https://opensource.org/licenses/BSD-3-Clause">BSD-3-Clause license</a>, so feel free do to whatever you want with them.
 A little credit is always appreciated.
 I just ask for you to try to keep the same scope as me.
 > Also, feel free to make a pull request!
 I will be more than happy to see what are your QOL too! </p>

-> <p align="justify"> This module follow the <a href="https://www.montecookgames.com/fan-use-policy/">Fan Use Policy</a> from Monte Cook Games, and therefore does not contains anything from the books. </p>
+> <p align="justify"> This module follows the <a href="https://www.montecookgames.com/fan-use-policy/">Fan Use Policy</a> from Monte Cook Games, and therefore does not contains anything from the books. </p>

-> <p align="justify"> This module include the following official image 'Numenera Discovery 20 <a href="https://artiglio.artstation.com/">Mirco Paganessi</a>' (also known as <a href="https://www.montecookgames.com/numenera-on-twitch-now-with-more-squicky-creatures/">'Kaliss, a Clever Jack who Works the Back Alleys'</a>), which is included in accordance to the submensionned Fan Use Policy. </p>
+> <p align="justify"> This module includes the following official image 'Numenera Discovery 20 <a href="https://artiglio.artstation.com/">Mirco Paganessi</a>' (also known as <a href="https://www.montecookgames.com/numenera-on-twitch-now-with-more-squicky-creatures/">'Kaliss, a Clever Jack who Works the Back Alleys'</a>), which is included in accordance with the preceding <b>Fan Use Policy</b>. </p>

-> <p align="justify"> This module include some icons from Games-Icons, they are provided under the terms of the Creative Commons 3.0 BY license.
+> <p align="justify"> This module includes some icons from Games-Icons, they are provided under the terms of the Creative Commons 3.0 BY license.
 Available on <a href="https://game-icons.net">https://game-icons.net</a>. </p>

 ## Installation

-Either use Foundry Install Module dialog and look for "**Nice(TSY) Cypher System Add-ons**" or copy the following Manifest URL into it (it can be found on the Setup menu of the Foundry VTT application):
+Either use the Foundry Install-Module dialogue and look for "**Nice(TSY) Cypher System Add-ons**" or copy the following Manifest URL into it (it can be found on the Setup menu of the Foundry VTT application):

 https://raw.githubusercontent.com/NiceTSY/nice-cypher-add-ons/master/module.json